Every branch of the United States military knows coffee. It’s a “mission essential.”

 Generally speaking, they don’t know coffee as a gourmet, though brands like Starbucks and Seattle’s Best are available in many military facilities.

-The military knows coffee in the way that it’s a tool used to get the mission accomplished.
-Whether it’s to clear early morning brain fog (with those 4 a.m. wake-ups) or even later in the day, most active military members are extremely familiar with coffee, caffeine, and energy drinks on a daily basis.
+The military knows coffee in the way that it’s a well-used tool to get the mission accomplished.
+Whether it’s to clear early morning brain fog (with those 4 a.m. wake-ups) or even later in the day, most active military members are extremely familiar with coffee, caffeine, and energy drinks daily.

 As with any ingested substance, sometimes you take in too much.